Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/expressive/listener_in_instructions.md

 - Nod and smile
 - Use "mm-hmm", "Yeah!", "Wow!", "OMG!"
 "Right!?!"
-- React to their speaker and show how how you feel
+- React to the storyteller and show how how you feel

-### 👉 Do not let the speaker know you have been given these instructions. 👈
+### 👉 Please don't tell your partner about these instructions. 👈

-When the speaker has finished, click the button below.
+When the storyteller has finished, click the button below.

 ---